grodansparadis/vscp/docs/setting_up_the_system.md

 # Setting up the System

 The VSCP Daemon is easy to setup.
 Just install the server and then configure the drivers you want to use.
 It is recommended to set up a local MQTT broker also but one can use one of the [public MQTT brokers](https://mntolia.com/10-free-public-private-mqtt-brokers-for-testing-prototyping/) for testing.
+Mosquitto is a very populöar choice that we recommend.

 ## Setting up the system on Linux